Nick1994209/cloudru_containerapps_mcp/README.md

 Builds a Docker image and pushes it to Cloud.ru Artifact Registry.

 Parameters:
-- `registry_name`: Name of the registry (falls back to REGISTRY_NAME env var)
+- `registry_name`: Name of the registry (falls back to CLOUDRU_REGISTRY_NAME env var)
-- `repository_name`: Name of the repository (falls back to REPOSITORY_NAME env var, then to current directory name)
+- `repository_name`: Name of the repository (falls back to CLOUDRU_REPOSITORY_NAME env var, then to current directory name)
 - `image_version`: Version/tag for the image
 - `dockerfile_path`: Path to Dockerfile (optional, defaults to 'Dockerfile')
 - `dockerfile_target`: Target stage in a multi-stage Dockerfile (optional, defaults to '-' which means no target)
 - `dockerfile_folder`: Dockerfile folder (build context, defaults to '.' which means current directory)
-- `key_id`: Service account key ID (falls back to KEY_ID env var)
+- `key_id`: Service account key ID (falls back to CLOUDRU_KEY_ID env var)
-- `key_secret`: Service account key secret (falls back to KEY_SECRET env var)
+- `key_secret`: Service account key secret (falls back to CLOUDRU_KEY_SECRET env var)

-If Docker push fails due to authentication issues and KEY_ID/KEY_SECRET environment variables are set, the function will attempt to re-login and retry the push operation.
+If Docker push fails due to authentication issues and CLOUDRU_KEY_ID/CLOUDRU_KEY_SECRET environment variables are set, the function will attempt to re-login and retry the push operation.

 ## Running the MCP Server